fajlajpi/fajlajpi.github.io/src/content/tours/theresienstadt.md

 price: 120
 audioUrl: "https://www.google.com/"
 image: "/uploads/tours/theresienstadt.jpg"
-summary: "Part of the Holocaust masquerading as an idylic community in an old Austrian military fortress."
+summary: "Theresienstadt is a historic site like no other.
+Part of the Holocaust masquerading as an idylic community in an old Austrian military fortress, it beggars belief and reveals a unique perspective."
 tags: ["day tour", "20th century", "world war two"]
 draft: false
 ---